HTMLGitHub/se_project_express/README.md

 ### Testing
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+# Project Name:
+WTWR (What to Wear?): Back End

+# Description
+This is the back end of the WTWR site created in the last project (11).
+Creates a server to run the api, connects to database for storing data.
+(User information, clothing items (name, weather type, likes, ...)).
+This utilizes MongoDB database, and a linter, to flag programmign errors, bugs and styling errors.
+We had to make an exception for the linter to allow for the underscore at the beginning of variables '_id' <= which is being used by MongoDB.
+Had tests run through Postman, and then github ran tests on it.
+Had more difficulty with githubs tests.